Pied crow: Diet

-Digestion in the Small Intestine
+Digestion in the small intestine

-The small intestine within the African Pied Crows are inclusive of Duodenums, Jejunums, and Ileums, which are vital components of the organ dedicated to nutrient absorption such as fats, proteins, and carbohydrates consumed by the crow.
+The small intestines within the African pied crows include duodena, jejuna, and ilea, which are vital components for nutrient absorption, such as fats, proteins, and carbohydrates consumed by the crow.

-Pancreatic ducts and two bile ducts make up the Duodenum, therefore providing greater support for nutrient digestion (Okpe et al., 2016).
-The wall of the small intestine is lined with four main tunics: tunica mucosa, tunica submucosa, tunica musclaris, and tunica serosa.
-The primary purpose of the said tunics serve to protect the inner environment of the small intestine against foreign invaders that could otherwise harm the Pied Crow.
+Pancreatic ducts and two bile ducts make up the duodenum, so provide greater support for nutrient digestion.
+The wall of the small intestine is lined with four main tunics - tunica mucosa, tunica submucosa, tunica musclaris, and tunica serosa.
+The primary purpose of the said tunics is to protect the inner environment of the small intestine against foreign invaders that could otherwise harm the crow.

-Pied Crows tend to operate with restricted digestive capacity despite possessing the capability of consuming greater than half their body weight of food per day.
-(Allen, 1968).
-In order to maintain their slender weight, these birds rely on this reduced digestive capacity to aid in food regulation to ensure they can fly swiftly (Lavin et al.,2008).
+Pied crows tend to operate with restricted digestive capacity despite being capable of consuming greater than half their body weight of food per day.
+To maintain their slender weight, these birds rely on this reduced digestive capacity to aid in food regulation to ensure they can fly swiftly.

-The Pied Crows obtain a characteristic looping and spiraling of their small intestine which enhances their digestion and absorption of nutrients (Banks, 1993).
-These pied birds also obtain restricted gut retention time for food; however, to combat this, they also have increased mucosal surface area evident within their digestive tract (Okpe et al., 2016).
+Pied crows obtain a characteristic looping and spiraling of their small intestines, which enhances their digestion and absorption of nutrients.
+These birds also obtain restricted gut retention time for food, but to combat this, they also have increased mucosal surface area evident within their digestive tracts.

 Reproduction

 The nest is usually built in tall, isolated trees, though sometimes smaller specimens are used, depending on availability.
 The cross supports of telephone poles are also frequently used, and both sexes build the nest.
-A clutch of 3–6 eggs is laid from September to November (depending on latitude) and are pale green spotted with various shades of brown.
+A clutch of three to six eggs is laid from September to November (depending on latitude) and are pale green spotted with various shades of brown.
 The eggs are normally covered when the incubating female leaves the nest.
 Incubation is 18–19 days and the young are usually fledged by around 45 days.
 Both sexes rear the young.